 When you automate the creation and management of your Google Cloud projects and resources, you get benefits such as consistency, reproducibility, and testability.
 Treating your configuration as code allows you to version and manage the lifecycle of your configuration alongside your software artifacts.
 Automation allows you to support best practices such as consistent naming conventions and labeling of resources.
 As your requirements evolve, automation also simplifies the refactoring of your projects.

-For GCP projects, use Cloud Deployment Manager, which is the Google Cloud native management tool.
+For Google Cloud projects, use Cloud Deployment Manager, which is the Google Cloud native management tool.
 With Deployment Manager, you create a configuration file that describes a set of Google Cloud resources that you want to deploy together.
 You can define parameterized templates that act as reusable building blocks.
-Deployment Manager can also set access control permissions through Cloud IAM such that your developers are granted appropriate access as part of the project creation process.
+Deployment Manager can also set access control permissions through IAM such that your developers are granted appropriate access as part of the project creation process.

 If you already use tools like Terraform, Ansible, or Puppet, you can use those instead.
 This lets you take advantage of skills your team already has.